pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 }
 ```

-As anticipated, my benchmarks showed that **byte iteration is slightly faster** than rune iteration.
+As expected, the benchmarks showed that **byte iteration was slightly faster** than rune iteration.

 ```sh
 $ go test -bench='^(BenchmarkTranscribeDnaToRnaBytes|BenchmarkTranscribeDnaToRnaRunes)$' -benchtime=1000000x -benchmem